-What does it mean if my Grant and Contract manager tells me he/she has to "coordinate with development" before I can apply to a foundation?
+What does it mean if my OSP Grant and Contract Manager advises me he/she has to "coordinate with development" before I can apply to a foundation?

 My proposal application requires proof of 501(c)(3) status, the audited financial statement, the EIN number or other kinds of information.
 Where can I get these?

-Request for this type of information is very common in grant applications.
-Your OSP staff member will be able to provide all this information as part of our service.
+Requests for this type of information is very common in grant applications.
+Your assigned OSP staff member will be able to provide information.

-A Request for Proposal is also known as an RFP.
-An RFP can be issued by either a private or government organization.
-Typically, the RFP provides specific information about a program or line of research that the sponsor wishes to fund.
+A Request for Proposal (RFP), also known as an RFP, RFO and RFA is issued by either a private or government organization.
+Typically, the RFP provides specific information about a program or type of research or program/project that the sponsor wishes to fund.
 The RFP also provides information about budget parameters, mandatory forms, additional information required, any restrictions, the legal due date, and submission format.
-Your OSP staff member can review the RFP with you to ensure that the administrative requirements are met.
+Your assigned OSP staff member can review the RFP with you to ensure that the administrative requirements are met.

 An IPA is an Intergovernmental Personnel Assignment.
 It allows an AU employee to work at a federal site and have their salary and benefits be provided by the agency, but paid through the university.
 The agency will require a proposal and budget to execute this type of agreement.
 The proposal should be budgeted and routed through OSP before agreeing with the agency on firm figures.
 IPAs do not incur indirect costs.
 Some academic units consider any type of assignment to another organization an IPA and request that it be budgeted and routed through OSP.
 Consult your Dean's office for the process if the IPA is for an organization other than a federal agency.